Defending Against Illegal Substance Charges

 - Community service

 - Potential suspension or revocation of your license

 - Conviction of a crime resulting in a criminal record

 - Loss of the right to possess a firearm

 - Loss of voting privileges

 - Effects on immigration status, visas and passports

 - Loss of employment and future employment opportunities

 Contact An Attorney Who Knows What To Do

-If you have been charged with possession of marijuana, drug paraphernalia or are fighting other illegal substance charges, contact a criminal defense attorney.
+If you have been charged with possession of marijuana or other drug charges, contact a criminal defense attorney.
 We offer a free initial consultation and case evaluation where we will explain your case options.
-Call 602-730-7857.
+You can reach us by phone at 602-730-7857.